Harold Raynsford Stark: World War I

-Subsequently, Stark had extensive duty in torpedo boats and destroyers, including command of the Asiatic Fleet's torpedo flotilla in 1917, when these old and small destroyers steamed from the Philippines to the Mediterranean to join in World War I operations.
-Stark served on the staff of Commander, United States Naval Forces operating in Europe from November 1917 to January 1919.
+Subsequently, Stark had extensive duty in torpedo boats and destroyers, including command of the Asiatic Fleet's torpedo flotilla in 1917, when these old and small destroyers steamed from the Philippines to the Mediterranean, remaining in sight of land along the way, to join in World War I operations.
+In November 1917 he joined the staff of Admiral William Sims, Commander, U.S. Naval Forces operating in European waters.
+The Italian government bestowed on him the Grade of Officer of the Order of the Crown of Italy for his World War I service; he was also awarded the Navy Distinguished Service Medal.